About the Committee on Education

 A central activity of COE is training doctoral students across a variety of disciplines and immersing them in interdisciplinary conversation about education that includes not only world-renowned scholars, but also expert practitioners.
 COE’s pre-doctoral training program, funded by the US Department of Education’s Institute for Education Sciences (IES) since 2005, has been remarkably successful thus far.
 Three training grants from the IES, totaling $15 million, have supported the training of 60 doctoral students representing economics, comparative human development, political science, psychology, public policy, social work, and sociology.
 This effort has produced a remarkable array of new junior faculty across many leading universities and colleges with a success rate in completing the degree and career placement that approaches 100%.

-The program is animated by a major question of great interest to faculty and students in the Division of Social Sciences, the Harris School, and the School of Social Service Administration: How can we improve the contribution of schooling to the labor-market success of children growing up in the nation’s cities?
+The program is animated by a major question of great interest to faculty and students in the Division of Social Sciences, the Harris School, and the Crown Family School: How can we improve the contribution of schooling to the labor-market success of children growing up in the nation’s cities?
 This question spans the disciplines, encompassing issues related to learning and child development, instruction, school organization and leadership, labor economics, educational policy, and research design and statistics.
 As such, the program is integral to the success of educational scholarship at the University, which aims to produce new knowledge about schooling that has far-reaching implications for making schools work better, via a new model for the role of a university in improving schooling.

 The foundation of this model, as noted previously, is our attempt to orchestrate a powerful interplay between top-notch scholars and expert practitioners across the university.
 Doctoral students play a central role in fostering this interplay, helping connect faculty and each other to the urban education work at the university.
 For example, a number of our most successful IES Fellows built their dissertations working with UEI and many others have worked on projects closely linked to educational practice.
 Indeed, our pre-doctoral training has become one of the most important ways in which COE has built ties to UEI, to practitioners, and to research on practice.
 At the same time, the program has also strengthened the departments by recruiting top students who bring diverse backgrounds and experiences.